begin with a free consultation (949) 870-3800

 If you face any disputes or denials regarding your workers’ comp claim, you need legal representation from a workers’ comp lawyer as soon as possible.
 They can assess the situation and fight for the benefits you deserve.

-A disability Rating For Carpal Tunnel
+A Disability Rating for Carpal Tunnel

 Carpal tunnel can be disabling for some people.
 When evaluating a disability, the American Medical Association Guides is the standard.
 Chapter 16 of the guide measures the loss of sensation through the median nerve in the hand and fingers, and often, the results from a nerve conduction study will offer sufficient evidence to compare to the AMA Guide.